 The obstacles should have a balance of vertical and spread obstacles and shall include two or three doubles or a double and a treble.
 Closed combinations are not permitted (see above).
 A water jump is not permitted, but a water ditch with rails over is allowed.

-FEI Approved safety cups of 25mm are recommended for the back poles of spread obstacles and in the case of a triple bar, to support the centre and back poles.
+FEI approved safety cups must be used as support for back poles of spread obstacles, and in the case of a triple bar, to support the centre and back pole of the obstacle.
+The jumping cups must have a depth of minimum 20 mm and maximum 25 mm.
+This also applies for safety cups.

 Alternative obstacles are permitted.
 These jumps are to be marked on the course plan with the same number and with the word Alternative.